hjjunl/DataProjects/DataScience/README.md

 * It's just personal toy project for ML.

 ### NH stock holding period prediction (dataset is not allowed to use)
-* I failed to predict the future stock holding period.
-(But it was a nice experience :)
+* I failed to predict the future stock holding period. (daycon NH_bank competition)
 * This dataset is forbidden to use so only the code remains.
 * Used the outer variables such as PER, PBR, KRX...etc
 * It's just personal toy project for ML.